cpkenn09y/MyCatalogMaker/README.md

 * Devise a plan of execution
 * Trying to iterate over a collection as soon as the page loads caused problems
   * The collection instance had to first sync up with the db since asynchronous
 * Make it look presentable

 ## For Funsies:

 * Create more items, and see the data immediately loaded into the DB
 * Get two computers and see the cross computer live-updating associated with making an item
 * Play around with screen resizing, to see the media queries at play

+Note: The actual coding of this project was completed within 24 hours.

 ## Future Improvements